Polaris

 If there are FAILs: Fix them in this session or go back to step 3.
 Re-verify after fixes.

-If everything passes: Move to the next phase.
+If everything passes: The reviewer commits the phase (implementation + verification report).
+Move to the next phase.

 Step 5: Next Phase